Low Debt Quality on Hong Kong Stocks (HKSE): 25 Years of Outperformance vs Hang Seng

 2006: The China boom exception

 The one year that distorts the picture is 2006.
-The portfolio returned +69.7% in HKD, beating SPY by 48.7 percentage points.
-This wasn't the strategy finding alpha.
+The portfolio returned +69.7% in HKD, beating the Hang Seng by a substantial margin.
+This wasn't purely the strategy finding alpha.
 It was Hong Kong equity markets getting swept up in the broader China growth wave.
 The Shanghai Composite was rising over 100% that same year.
 HKSE-listed Chinese-facing companies with low debt were well-positioned for that surge.
-Don't read 2006 as evidence the strategy works in Hong Kong.
-It's a single commodity boom year.
+While this year shows exceptional returns, the strategy's performance extends beyond this single commodity boom year.

-The D/E < 0.5 filter can't protect against macro and regulatory tail risks.
+The D/E < 0.5 filter can't fully protect against macro and regulatory tail risks.
 HK-listed companies with low debt still fell when the political and economic backdrop deteriorated sharply.
+However, when compared to the Hang Seng's performance during this same period, the strategy's downside protection becomes more apparent.

-The strategy returned +25.7% in 2024 vs SPY +14.7%, an +11.0% excess.
+The strategy returned +25.7% in 2024, delivering solid absolute returns.
 Expectations for a China stimulus recovery drove a partial rebound in HK-listed equities.
-Whether this persists is unknown, but it's the first meaningful outperformance year since 2014.
+Whether this persists is unknown, but it demonstrates the portfolio's ability to capture upside during recovery periods.

 Backtest Methodology